Ubuntu

 KDEwwwwwww!

 Well, I’ve officially decided to abandon KDE.
 Why after all this time, you ask, when they’ve done so much work already to alienate and annoy former fans with the rather abrupt 4.x tree?
 Well, there’s Ubuntu bug #289264, but every large application has the chance of producing some kind of leaky program.
 No, I can forgive a rather hilarious and long-standing memory leak because I know how to circumvent and disable programs.
+What I can’t abide, however, is intentional sabotage.
+What am I talking about?
+Take a look at this process list.

 The State of Linux in 2009

 Over the fourth of long Fourth of July weekend, I decided to experiment with some of the other Linux distributions floating around out there.
 I made only stipulation: I use a netbook, therefore the distribution must install from a USB flash drive.
 I have an old 1GB Sony, and a newer 2GB Sandisk, so there’s no reason this should be a difficult task.
 I told myself, “Self, 2009 is halfway over.
+Surely the Linux community will not ignore that millions of potential Linux systems lack a CD-ROM.”
+Sadly, after attempting to install half a dozen variations, I found I overestimated this aspect of the Linux community in a staggeringly inaccurate manner.

 Take a Foot to Ubuntu

 It has come to my attention that I haven’t shared the fact I’m now wearing a cast over my ankle.
 It would appear that my foot problems weren’t fully explained by the tendon rupture.
 According to my newly acquired orthopedic specialist, the fact my peroneal tendon hurts without any visible damage, but my ankle is relatively mild even with the rupture means she wants to isolate further.
 The cast is meant to totally immobilize my ankle and see if something hurts less in a month.
+So, on the 29th of June, I get the cast removed and will probably be scanned a couple times to see if the tendon has improved.

 Adventures in Netbookery

 I haven’t spoken much about the Samsung NC10 I bought to accompany me on the train.
 Out of all the netbooks, I chose this one because it was one of the thinner, lighter models, I adore the keyboard, and with the Amazon exclusive, came with a bigger battery and slightly enlarged trackpad.
 Of course, Samsung immediately announced two or three new netbooks, one of which replaces the NC10 and has basically the same enhancements as mine, plus a redesign.
+Ah well, with the way netbooks have gained recent popularity, this was bound to happen, and actually make me look forward to the next few years.